SEESolutions-it/DpdlEngine/README.md

-## The DEMO release limitations/restrictions
+## DpdlEngine lite release limitations/restrictions

-The Demo release software package has the following limitations/restrictions:
+The DpdlEngine lite release software package has the following limitations/restrictions:

 	- At startup, the DpdlEngine requires the execution of a validation script.
 	  The script simply accesses a html website at www.seesolutions.it for validation.